 As humans, we are fundamentally social, and attachment is hard-wired into us.
 We form our first bonds with our caretakers, and these define how we later engage with our friends, colleagues, and romantic partners, with this last category being especially significant.
 Depending on our earliest interactions and the responses we receive from our first caregivers, we can develop various attachment patterns that may be more or less adaptive.

 Our attachment patterns, that is, the ways in which we engage with other people, fall under three different categories that broadly describe our tendencies.
 The anxious attachment style refers to a pattern where people tend to feel preoccupied about their partner’s love and whether they are loved back.
 People with an anxious style tend to appear needier and seek out reassurance from their partners.
 An anxious style is cultivated by caretakers who are inconsistent in their responses to the child, sometimes being available.

 Those with an avoidant style tend to be distant and uninvolved in their relationships.
-They value their independence a lot, but they can come off as detached and lack closeness.
+They value their independence a lot, but they can come off as detached and lacking closeness.
 Avoidant partners tend to withdraw at any sign of trouble and may push people away when they are uncertain of the relationship.
 The avoidant style is shaped by caregivers who are absent, neglectful, or less responsive to a child’s physical and emotional needs.

 The secure style is the most favourable one, as it tends to make a person more confident in their relationships.
 People with a secure style tend to feel comfortable in their relationships, giving and receiving love.
-They can be vulnerable and connect with others but also can handle distance and tolerate uncertainty.
+They can be vulnerable and connect with others but can also handle distance and tolerate uncertainty.
 This is the most desirable attachment style because it allows for a good balance and a higher level of satisfaction.
-It is shaped by caregivers who are appropriately responsive to the child’s physical and emotional needs.
+It is shaped by caregivers who respond appropriately to the child’s physical and emotional needs.